asdf-format/asdf-standard/source/file_layout.rst

 - ``block_magic_token`` (4 bytes): Indicates the start of the block.
   This allows the file to contain some unused space in which to grow the tree, and to perform consistency checks when jumping from one block to the next.
-It is make up of the following 4 8-bit characters:
+It is made up of the following 4 8-bit characters:

   - in hexadecimal: 89, 42, 4c, 4b
   - in ascii: ``"\211BLK"``